-CAP-21 is committed to supporting sustainable year-round communities in the West Central Adirondacks through its work in economic revitalization, social responsibility and environmental balance.
-CAP-21 accomplishes this through its grants progam and the work of its Board and volunteers through a variety of community programs.
-Since its incorporation in 2001, CAP-21 has brought approximately $6.3 million in grants and project financing to the region.
+CAP-21 is committed to supporting sustainable year-round communities in the West Central Adirondacks through its work in economic development, social responsibility and a balance between commerce and nature.
+CAP-21 accomplishes this through its grants program and the work of its Board and volunteers through a variety of community programs.
+Since its incorporation in 2001, CAP-21 has brought approximately $11.8 million in grants and project financing to the region.

 Among the grant projects and programs recently administered by CAP-21 are:

-- NY Main Stree Grants Program – providing over 20 businesses with matching funds for essential business improvements;
+- NY Main Street Grants Program – providing over 20 businesses with matching funds for essential business improvements;

 - Local Waterfront Revitalization Projects – rebuilding the navigation dock in Old Forge and developing a long-term master plan for Arrowhead Park;